Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/metadata/ThreddsMetadata.md

 ## Metadata Standards

 There are a number of existing metadata standards available for describing datasets.
 These include:

 * [Dublin Core](https://dublincore.org/){:target="_blank"} - general library discovery metadata standard
 * [International Directory Network (IDN)](https://idn.ceos.org/){:target="_blank"}  - standard for geophysical data
 * [ISO 19115](https://www.isotc211.org/){:target="_blank"} - standard for geophysical data (FGDC is merging/synchronizing with this ISO standard)

-#### Including Metadata Records in THREDDS catalogs
+### Including Metadata Records in THREDDS Catalogs

-Any metadata records can be included directly in or referenced from a THREDDS metadata element.
+Any metadata records can be included directly in or referenced from a THREDDS `metadata` element.
-Here is an example of how to include a Dublin Core record directly in a THREDDS metadata element:
+Here is an example of how to include a Dublin Core record directly in a THREDDS `metadata` element:

 ~~~xml
 <metadata xmlns:dc="http://purl.org/dc/elements/1.1/">